matthew-brett/msc_imaging/assessment_b_2018.md

 ## Extra marks

-There are 100 ordinary marks available (marks above not labeled as "extra"), and 20 extra marks available.
+There are 100 ordinary marks available (marks above not labeled as "extra"), and 25 extra marks available.

+1. Replication of data from table 1, including hits, false alarms, d-prime and reaction times:  5 marks.
 1. Apply per-subject gray-matter mask to region of interest: 5 marks;
 1. ANOVA for d-prime scores: 2.5 marks;
 1. ANOVA for reaction time of correct detections: 2.5 marks;